Southfield City 12

-The Americana opened in 1967, for Nicholas George, designed by Samson Associates, and seating around 1750 in its ultra-modern auditorium.
+The Americana Theatre opened June 18, 1967, for Nicholas George, designed by Samson Associates, and seating around 1,750 in its ultra-modern auditorium.
 Its vast screen, 30' by 60' was one of the largest ever seen in Michigan before the era of Imax theaters.
-The Americana’s opening-night film was Otto Preminger’s “Hurry Sundown”.
+The Americana Theatre’s opening-night film was Otto Preminger’s “Hurry Sundown”.

-The America quickly became known as a roadshow house, with 70mm projection equipment, along with the nearby Northland, though the Northland originally ended up screening superior films than the Americana in those first few years.
+The Americana Theatre quickly became known as a roadshow house, with 70mm projection equipment, along with the nearby Northland Theatre, though the Northland Theatre originally ended up screening superior films than the Americana Theatre in those first few years.
 Early roadshows included “Finian’s Rainbow” (1968), “Song of Norway” (1970) and “Bedknobs and Broomsticks” (1970).

-During the mid-70s to early 80s, the Americana was best known for its highly successful runs of blockbuster films like the original “Star Wars” and “Indiana Jones” trilogies, especially in its large main auditorium, which became one of the only ones in the area after the Northland was twinned in the mid-70s.
+During the mid-1970-s to early-1980-s, the Americana I, II, III & IV was best known for its highly successful runs of blockbuster films like the original “Star Wars” and “Indiana Jones” trilogies, especially in its large main auditorium, which became one of the only ones in the area after the Northland Theatre was twinned in the mid-1970’s.

 In 1986, Nicholas George sold the Americana to AMC Theatres, just months after three more screens were added.
 Within a couple years of AMC taking over the Americana, the number of screens had been increased to eight, but the original large auditorium had not been divided — yet.

-When crime began to rise during the late 80s at the theater, including a set of shootings, the chain took the unusual step of adding metal detectors.
+When crime began to rise during the late-1980’s at the theatre, including a set of shootings, the chain took the unusual step of adding metal detectors.

 AMC spent $2.5 million remodeling the Americana in 1990, which finally included the gutting of the original auditorium, and loss of its huge screen, carving the space into five more smallish screens.
-The theater also lost its original name as well, becoming the AMC Southfield City 12.
+The theatre also lost its original name as well, becoming the AMC Southfield City 12 on August 3, 1990.

 In 2001, AMC closed the aging multiplex down, unable to compete with the nearby even larger, flashier and cutting-edge Star Theatres Southfield 20.
 The former Americana was demolished not long after it was closed to make way for new devolopment.